MLXIO

 Overview of Leading Frameworks: TensorFlow, PyTorch, Scikit-learn

-Here’s how the most prominent frameworks stack up for business use in 2026:
+Here’s how the most common frameworks stack up for business use in 2026:

 Framework Best For Key Strengths Ecosystem Highlights Typical Business Use Cases

-scikit-learn Classical ML, tabular data Simplicity, interpretability, wide algorithm coverage, fast for SMEs Pipelines, preprocessing Churn prediction, risk modeling, SMEs
+scikit-learn Classical ML and tabular data Simplicity, interpretability, broad algorithm coverage, low infrastructure needs Pipelines, preprocessing, integration with XGBoost/LightGBM/CatBoost Churn prediction, risk modeling, forecasting baselines, SME analytics

-• Strong cloud integration: Particularly with Google Cloud and specialized hardware (TPUs).
+• Cloud and hardware integration: Particularly strong with Google Cloud and TPU-based workloads.

 Frameworks for Specialized Use Cases: NLP, Computer Vision, Time Series